How US and Iran are playing a crypto cat-and-mouse game over sanctions

 But the US is trying to keep up, too.
 Before freezing hundreds of millions in cryptocurrency on Wednesday, OFAC in January sanctioned two UK-registered companies, Zedcex and Zedxion, that were operating as unauthorised crypto exchanges.
 They were accused of involvement in facilitating financial activity that allowed Iran to evade sanctions, Elliptic said.

-According to Martin, we will see more of these actions as regulators in the public sector in the US and beyond “are coming to understand” that cryptocurrencies are being used “at scale”.
+According to Martin, there will be more of these actions as regulators in the public sector in the US and beyond “are coming to understand” that cryptocurrencies are being used “at scale”.